apache/cordova-windows/README.md

       ![Screenshot](http://i.imgur.com/DvkAN.png)
  - Click the button `OK`.
 Then `Add` -> `Existing project...` select the `SQLite3.vcxproj` in the `lib\SQLite\SQLite3`.
 Build it.
  - Then Add `Reference...` -> select the SQLite3.
  - Build and Run the project Cordova-Metro.

+### How to Run the Testcase
+  - Open the src.sln with VS.
+  - Build or Rebuild the proj.
+  - Modify the default.html (in the `test` folder, choose the testcase you want to run).
+  - Start the project.

 ### Reference
  - [SQLite3 WinRT Component](https://github.com/doo/SQLite3-WinRT)
  - [Jscex: Asynchronous flow control in JavaScript, with JavaScript](https://github.com/JeffreyZhao/jscex)